garv5014/GarrettAndJoshMarkDown/Applications_Backend_Proj.md

     - Can add games to feature packs.
     - They can potentially make new feature packs?
     - They have a basic report that shows the developer's name and how much they are owed.
     - They can see another report that shows the most played feature packs in order from most to least along with that packs most played game for the given month.
+    - Can change the price of a current feature pack?